TUDelft-PRIME-Books/Linear-Algebra/Chapter3/LUdecomp.md

 ::::::
 ## Efficiency Issues

-One way to measure the performance of an algorithm is counting the number of arithmetic operations <!-- [^flopnote] -->
+One way to measure the performance of an algorithm is to count the number of arithmetic operations <!-- [^flopnote] -->
 that are necessary for solving a problem.
-By arithmetic operations we will take into account additions, multiplications and divisions.
+By arithmetic operations we will take into account in this setting additions, multiplications and divisions.

 Let us first compute this number when we solve the (square) linear system $A\mathbf{x}=\mathbf{b}$ by taking the augmented matrix $[ A | \vect{b}]$, find an echelon form and then use  backward substitution.
 Let us suppose that the matrix $A$ is invertible and possesses an $LU$ decomposition.